Stop Measuring Your Diastasis Recti| Or Anything Else For that Matter.

 THE GAP IS NOT THE PROBLEM – IT’S A SYMPTOM.

-The exact same principle applies to weighing yourself on the scales regularly.
-If your diastasis, or your waist measurement, or the severity of your core weakness measures an 1, 2 or 3, X, Y or Z on the whatever-scale… If your weight or your dress-size is bigger than you think it should be by any totally relative, subjective criteria (which they all are btw…) how does the solution differ?
+The same principle applies to weighing yourself on the scales regularly.
+If your diastasis, or your waist measurement, or the severity of your core weakness measures a 1, 2 or 3, X, Y or Z on the whatever-scale… If your weight or your dress-size is bigger than you think it should be by any total relative, subjective criteria (which they all are btw…) how does the solution differ?
 It really doesn’t.

 It’s the same.
 We take baby steps.
-Towards better alignment, more walking and stretching, more self awareness, mindfulness of movement, more self love, fresher, more nutritious food… The baby steps, the stuff we try to do more of to feel better – it’s the SAME.
+Towards better alignment, more walking, and stretching, more self-awareness, mindfulness of movement, more self-love, fresher, more nutritious food… The baby steps, the stuff we try to do more of to feel better – it’s the SAME.
 So please, for the love of all things Holy, stop poking and prodding and measuring and weighing your body.
 And even more importantly (because they usually go hand in hand) stop criticizing and punishing and feeling disappointed or angry with your body.
-Poke, prod, measure weigh… feel bad, feel shamed, feel guilty, feel mad.
-This ain’t rocket science, this is self preservation – stop doing what makes you feel like crap!
+Poke, prod, measure weigh… feel bad, feel shame, feel guilty, feel mad.
+This ain’t rocket science, this is self-preservation – stop doing what makes you feel like crap!